marcelalmesberger/Arduino-Examples/README.md

 # Arduino Examples
-Various Arduino examples from the course "Applied Sensor Technology and Electronics".
+Various Arduino examples from the course "Applied Sensorics and Electronics"".

 ## Prerequisites